jyukutyo/graal/docs/reference-manual/languages/llvm/native-execution.md

 There are certain limitations and differences to the native execution depending on the GraalVM edition.
 Consider them respectively.

-### Limitations and Differences to Native Execution on Top of GraalVM CE
+### Limitations and Differences to Native Execution on Top of GraalVM Community

 The LLVM interpreter in GraalVM Community Edition environment allows executing LLVM bitcode within a multilingual context.
 Even though it aspires to be a generic LLVM runtime, there are certain fundamental and/or implementational limitations that users need to be aware of.

-The following restrictions and differences to native execution (i.e., bitcode compiled down to native code) exist when LLVM bitcode is executed with the LLVM interpreter on top of GraalVM CE:
+The following restrictions and differences to native execution (i.e., bitcode compiled down to native code) exist when LLVM bitcode is executed with the LLVM interpreter on top of GraalVM Community:

 * The GraalVM LLVM interpreter assumes that bitcode was generated to target the x86_64 architecture.
 * Bitcode should be the result of compiling C/C++ code using clang version 7, other compilers/languages, e.g., Rust, might have specific requirements that are not supported.